App Logo

 The famous cave temples of Ajanta and Ellora primarily belong to which religious tradition?

-What are the major centres of Buddhism?
+What are the three sections of the Tripitaka?